 On September 1, 2011, we awarded a 5-year grant (renewable annually) to Policy Research Inc. (PRI) in Delmar, New York.
-The goal of this program is to improve the disability determination process by making make small stipends ($10,000) available to graduate students for innovative research relevant to the disability program.
+The goal of this program is to improve the disability determination process by making small stipends ($10,000) available to graduate students for innovative research relevant to the disability program.
 This will allow graduate-level students to conduct supervised independent research on improving disability determination processes.
-PRI directs this project as program manager.
+PRI manages this project.

 The consultative examination (CE) study featured medical consultants (MC) with administrative assistance from disability examiners reviewing both initial and hearings level CEs, focusing on: